— The Historical Decision —

 exorbitant rarity even as engravings

 as then also for the one of the “Den of Lions” no second copy is provable here since Schwarz (1910).
-Engraved it was expressly missing thus with Counts Faber-Castell (1958), too.
+Engraved it was expressly missing thus with Alexander Count of Faber-Castell (1958), too.

 The paths of the preparatory drawings as the plates were – different from the works kept together by the Ridingers through the generations and finally handed over in good order – determined by changing publishers now sooner, then later and their being embedded into a mixed production finally lost in anonymity.
 On account of such handicaps